Charlie-is-coding/Count-your-days/README.md

-# Just a simple C++ fun programm.
+# Just a simple C++ fun program.
 Counts days from date of birth.